 Additional information on the coronavirus pandemic can be found on the following websites:

 - The Centers for Disease Control (CDC) Coronavirus website

 - The World Health Organization (WHO) Coronavirus website

 - The New York State Department of Health Coronavirus website and the New York City Department of Health Coronavirus website

-We know that everyone in our community has been affected by the pandemic.
 Should you need support, we encourage you to reach out to our campus resources.

 Virtual Class Resources and Instructions

 The Center for Engaged Pedagogy (CEP), Instructional Media and Technology Services (IMATS), Barnard College Information Technology (BCIT), and other partners on campus have created training materials and other assistance for both students and faculty, including the following resources.